 The Commons bug tracker isn't really a great place for this sort of support ticket.
 We have Anthologize available for use on the Commons, where we ensure that all required libraries are present.
 And while I personally help to maintain the Anthologize project, I don't do so under the aegis of the Commons.
 I'd suggest urging the user to use the version of Anthologize on the Commons.

-#4 Updated by Marilyn Weber almost 2 years ago
+#4 Updated by Marilyn Weber about 5 years ago